cobe-lab/cobe-lab.github.io/tobii.md

 start building you experiment or follow along as you build your experiment.

-The *Tobii T60 XL* provides an uobtrusive way of recording gaze data.
+The *Tobii T60 XL* provides an unobtrusive way of recording gaze data.
 Cameras are integrated in to the 24 inch widescreen monitor, enabling data to be collected in a naturalistic manner.
 The eye tracker has a sampling rate of 60 Hz and is apt for large stimuli displays.
 To get the best quality data, we recommend that the participant uses a chin rest to keep their head stable.
 COBE Lab has two chin rests available.

 If *Tobii Studios* does not support your experimental design, you can use *PsychoPy* together with our *EyeLink 1000 eye-tracker*.

+**This guide includes:**

+1. How to create an experiment
+2. How to run an experiment
+3. How to analyse data in *Tobii Studios*
+4. Instructions for a demo experiment and analysis
+5. How to do eye tracking with *PsychoPy*
+6. Data management in COBE Lab

 ## Creating and editing an experiment